xataio/agent/apps/dbagent/README.md

-# Maki AI DBA for PostgreSQL
+# AIDA: AI DB Agent for PostgreSQL

 Hire me (for free, I'm open source) as your agentic AI DBA.
 I can: